studybreak/casio/README.md

 BigInt
 ------
-in order to support bigints out of the box the cassandra-client connections must enable them. the casio library doesn't currently support them
+in order to support bigints out of the box the cassandra-client connections must enable them. still trying to figure out the best way to support these.

 Unique Columns
 --------------